jonsowman/cusf-standalone-predictor/README.markdown

 ## Install

-The source for the standalone predictor is somewhere where nobody can find it, that'll be here when I can get hold of it.
-The GFS/DAP predictor is in the pred_src directory and building instructions can be found there.
+The source for the prediction software itself is in pred_src and instructions for building it can be found there.

-The webserver needs to have a connection timeout of 30+.
-The GFS data needs to be updated regularly, that script is part of the hourly predictor [here](http://www.github.com/rjw57/cusf-landing-prediction).
+The `./preds` directory needs to have rwx access by the PHP interpreter and the `get_wind_data.py` python script.

+## Information

+A cronjob should be run to delete directories in the `preds` directory after a given number of days, perhaps 7 or 10.

+The directory names are UUIDs comprised of an SHA1 hash of the launch parameters, and re-running predictions will overwrite data in the existing directory, rather than create a new one.

+## Credits

 Credit as detailed in individual files, but notably:
 * Rich Wareham - The new predictor and the hourly predictor system
-* Rob Anderson - The GRIB predictor
-* And Fergus Noble, Ed Moore and many others
+* Fergus Noble, Ed Moore and many others

 Jon Sowman 2010
 [http://www.hexoc.com](http://www.hexoc.com)